Spatial Localization of Relativistic Quantum Systems: The Commutativity Requirement and the Locality Principle. Part II: A Model from Local QFT: Localization observables and conditional localization

 Let us now turn to the {\em causality condition} imposed on relativistic localization observables in order to comply with locality constraints at the level of detection probabilities, which cannot evolve superluminally.
-The condition stated below, due to Castrigiano, is stronger than the original one formulated by Hegerfeldt, which however ruled out all positive-energy relativistic spatial localization observables described by PVMs, as the one associated to the triple of Newton-Wigner operators.
-A discussion of the relevance of this type of conditions appears in \cite{Castrigiano2,M23,C24,CDRM}. \\
+The condition stated below, due to Castrigiano, is stronger than the original one formulated by Hegerfeldt, which, however, ruled out all positive-energy relativistic spatial localization observables described by PVMs, such as the one associated with the triple of Newton-Wigner operators.
+A discussion of the relevance of this type of condition appears in \cite{Castrigiano2,M23,C24,CDRM}. \\

 \begin{definition} {\em A relativistic spatial localization observable $(\cH, {\cal R}, A, U)$ is {\bf causal} if it satisfies the following.
-For every $\Delta \in {\cal R}$, every spacelike $3$-plane $\Sigma$, and every $v\in \sS$, \begin{itemize} \item[{\bf (CC)}] $\quad$ $A^v(\Delta) \leq A^v(\Delta_\Sigma) \quad \mbox{where $\Delta_\Sigma:= \Sigma \cap (J^+(\Delta)\cup J^{-}(\Delta))$ provided $\Delta_\Sigma \in {\cal R}$.}$ $\blacksquare$ \end{itemize} } \end{definition} The explicit examples of relativistic spatial localization observables, especially of positive-energy type, presented in \cite{Castrigiano2, M23, DM24, C23, C24, CDRM} for various types of particles satisfy CC.
+For every $\Delta \in {\cal R}$, every spacelike $3$-plane $\Sigma$, and every $s\in \sS$, \begin{itemize} \item[{\bf (CC)}] $\quad$ $A^s(\Delta) \leq A^s(\Delta_\Sigma) \quad \mbox{where $\Delta_\Sigma:= \Sigma \cap (J^+(\Delta)\cup J^{-}(\Delta))$ provided $\Delta_\Sigma \in {\cal R}$.}$ $\blacksquare$ \end{itemize} } \end{definition} The explicit examples of relativistic spatial localization observables, especially of positive-energy type, presented in \cite{Castrigiano2, M23, DM24, C23, C24, CDRM} for various types of particles satisfy CC.
 They therefore show that Hegerfeldt's causality issue can in fact be regarded as harmless when one considers certain unsharp notions of localization, whereas sharp ones are ruled out.